-To determine the set of constraints that cause infeasibility, there are two questions you can ask Gurobi Optimizer:
+To determine the set of model constraints that cause infeasibility, there are two questions that you can ask the solver:

-- What subset of the model is responsible for making it infeasible?
+- What subset of model constraints is responsible for making the model infeasible?

-- What are the changes you may need to apply to your model to regain feasibility?
+- What changes do I need to make to the model to recover feasibility?

-Note that an infeasible model may have multiple IIS'es.
+Note that an infeasible model may have multiple IISs.
 The one returned by Gurobi is not necessarily the one with minimum cardinality; there may exist others with fewer constraints or bounds.